 Set a Wake-Up Time and Make it Flashy

-Make wake-up time dramatic, bright.
-Open the blinds, turn on the lights.
+Make wake-up time dramatic, and bright.
+Open the blinds, and turn on the lights.
 Sing, dance, whatever.
 Make it obvious that it’s time to be awake and to have fun.

 My kids love waking up because we make a production out of it.
 Specifically, we turn on ALL of the lights, give hugs, tell them how excited we are to see them, and then go eat breakfast together.